puppetlabs/puppet-docs/source/puppet/6.0/configuration.md

 ### certificate_revocation

 Whether certificate revocation checking should be enabled, and what level of checking should be performed.

-When certificate_revocation is set to 'true' or 'chain', Puppet will download the CA CRL and will perform revocation checking against each certificate in the chain.
+When certificate revocation is enabled Puppet expects the contents of its CRL to be one or more PEM encoded CRLs concatenated together.
+When using a cert bundle CRLs for all CAs in the chain of trust must be included in the crl file with the first CRL listed being for the root of the chain, the last being for the leaf CA.

-Puppet is unable to load multiple CRLs, so if certificate_revocation is set to 'chain' and Puppet attempts to verify a certificate signed by a root CA the behavior is equivalent to the 'leaf' setting, and if Puppet attempts to verify a certificate signed by an intermediate CA then verification will fail as Puppet will be unable to load the multiple CRLs required for full chain checking.
-As such the 'chain' setting is limited in functionality and is meant as a stand in pending the implementation of full chain checking.
+When certificate_revocation is set to 'true' or 'chain', Puppet will ensure that each CA in the chain of trust has not been revoked by its issuing CA.

-When certificate_revocation is set to 'leaf', Puppet will download the CA CRL and will verify the leaf certificate against that CRL.
-CRLs will not be fetched or checked for the rest of the certificates in the chain.
-If you are using an intermediate CA certificate and want to enable certificate revocation checking, this setting must be set to 'leaf'.
+When certificate_revocation is set to 'leaf', Puppet will verify certs against the issuing CA's revocation list but not verify the revocation status of the issuing CA or any CA above it within the chain of trust.

 When certificate_revocation is set to 'false', Puppet will disable all certificate revocation checking and will not attempt to download the CRL.

 - *Default*: chain